Red Tide Dolphin Deaths Prompt Federal Investigation Into Florida Disaster

 In addition to unusually high dolphin deaths, the region has also experienced a rash of human health problems, according to a report from NBC News.
 Residents in the area suffered difficulty breathing, coughs, and headaches as a result of the red tide.

 Affected Siesta Key resident, Monet Sexaure, 40, who is four months pregnant, said, “I thought I was coming down with a cold.
 But I never got a cold.”

-Eventually, a flareup in headaches, while she walked along the beach, helped the mother to be put everything together.
+Eventually, a flareup in headaches while she walked along the beach helped the mother to be put everything together.

 How climate change is making ‘red tide’ algal blooms even worse. https://t.co/r1NFKRHESi